 Hulu with Live TV offers many valuable channels for sports fans, including ESPN, ESPN2, ESPNU, ESPNews, ESPN College Extra, ESPN Bases Loaded, ESPN Goal Line, GOLF channel, FS1, FS2, Big 10 Network, CBS Sports Network, NBCSN, SEC Network, Olympic Channel, and more.
 Hulu Live is also excellent in terms of local channel coverage.
 NBC, FOX, CBS, ABC and regional sports networks are included in most areas.

 YouTube TV offers live access to ESPN networks, FS1, FS2, NBCSN, NBA TV, MLB Network, BTN, SEC Network, CBS Sports Network, Olympic Channel, GOLF Channel, and more.
-It also has good coverage of local networks and local sports channels.
+It also has good coverage of local networks and local sports channels, second only to Hulu Live.

 Looking for access to stream local channels, including ABC, NBC, FOX, and CBS?
 Both of these services carry these channels in an impressive number of markets.
 How do Hulu Live TV vs YouTube TV compare, in terms of locals?

 No online streaming service yet offers these channels in all areas, but both Hulu and YouTube come close.
-Currently, Hulu with Live TV carries these local networks in the most areas, with about 50% more coverage than YouTube TV.
+Currently, Hulu with Live TV carries these local networks in the most areas, offering more coverage than YouTube TV.
 That said, both are expanding rapidly and adding more channels, so Hulu’s dominance in this regard could certainly change.

 Bottom Line: Both services offer impressive coverage of local networks.
 Currently, Hulu Live TV offers the best coverage of any streaming service.